hrishioa/wishful-search/README.md

 # TODO

+- [ ] Tests

-1. Tests: More robust tests are needed before production usage.
+  More robust tests are needed before production usage.
 Unfortunately that's outside my scope at the moment, but I'll update the repo if I get around to it!
 Help would be appreciated.

+- [ ] Client-side testing

-2. Client-side testing: The client-side bundle has been tested in a limited fashion.
+  The client-side bundle has been tested in a limited fashion.
 It's hard to keep running all the toolchains without automated testing for now.
 If you run into any issues, let me know.